Thought management is a thought restructuring process using cognition correction tools, techniques and exercises.

 Date Situation Your emotions and thoughts Evaluation

-1. Once in a week, go to a quiet room where you will not be easily disturbed.
-If you wish so, you can do this exercise more frequently.
+1. Go sit in a quiet room where you will not be easily disturbed.

-2. Ensure that you are out of bounds of phone calls and text messages.
+2. Ensure that you are out of bounds of phone and text messages.

 3. Take a few deep breaths.
 Then, resume normal breathing.